veith4f/kubeflow-evaluation/README.md

-# digits-recognizer
+# kubeflow-evaluation
-this is an evaluation of kubeflow. creates a digit recognizer model working on images. tested to work on kubeflow v1.9.1 with mnist.npz.
+this is an evaluation of various ai techniques geared around kubeflow and tensorflow. creates a digit recognizer model working on images. tested to work on kubeflow v1.9.1.

 ## deploying kubeflow
 step 1